-The Office of Student Affairs will use only your UIC NETID to correspond by e-mail.
-It is your responsibility to forward your UIC e-mail to another account if you use a personal e-mail account (e.g., gmail, hotmail, yahoo, etc.).
-Please refer to this section of ACCC's Email FAQ for directions on how to forward your e-mail to another account.
+The College of Medicine will use only your UIC NETID to correspond by e-mail.
+It is your responsibility to read your UIC e-mail even if you would prefer to use a personal e-mail account (e.g., gmail, hotmail, yahoo, etc.).

 NOTE!
 You may forget your password.
 Go to http://passwords.accc.uic.edu/ for the ACCC password changing assistant.
 This will help you set up a mechanism to set up a new password if you forget your password.
 Otherwise, if you forget your password you will have to go to the consultants in the Goldberg building to have it reset.

 The Edelstone computer center is equipped with Apple iMacs and Windows PC's.
-All of the computers have built in CD/DVD Drives.
-These computers have CD or DVD burners and flat panel displays, and all will take those little USB drives (thumb drive, keychain drive, memory stick, whatever you want to call it).
 If you want to hear sound, bring headphones to plug into the green jack on the front of the PCs or the headphone jack on the back of the iMacs.